-1. Click one or more of the log files in the Available Log Files list.
+- 1. Select the check box of one or more of the log files in the Available Log Files list.

-To select all of the log files stored on internal memory, click the Files option.
+- To select all of the log files stored on internal memory, click the Files option.

-2. Click Remove.
+- 2. Click Remove.

-A confirmation dialog displays.
+- A confirmation dialog displays.

-3. Click Yes to delete the log file
+- 3. Click Yes to delete the log files.

-3.9 Update
+3.10 Update